MaxUhl98/ComputerVisionDemonstration/new_readme_WiP.md

 We started by testing different configurations on a downsized train dataset and moved on to training models on the full dataset once we got satisfying results.
 Next we trained our 4 different models and got similar results, which suggests that there might be some patterns present in the test set we did not have in the training data.
-In a real world scenario I suggest that you implement some explainability algorithm like [Grads Cam](https://arxiv.org/abs/1610.02391) to check if your model looks where it should look in order to classify the illnesses correctly.
+In a real world scenario I suggest that you implement some explainability algorithm like [Grad Cam](https://arxiv.org/abs/1610.02391) to check if your model looks where it should look in order to classify the illnesses correctly.